 Mark Feygin as well as Ilya Novikov and Nikolai Polozov will work on the case of Nadiya Savchenko.
 According to Russian lawyers, Russian side attempts to assign one more “defender” for Nadiya.
 “Themaintaskof Russian prosecutors is to destroy defense, to disrupt coordination of our work and get procedural instruments of pressure to prolong the process and for other abuses,” – commented Mark Feygin.

-The Open Dialog Foundation believes that the incident with the kidnapping of soldier of the Armed Forces of Ukraine, Nadiya Savchenko by the Russian secret services is apparent.
+The Open Dialogue Foundation believes that the incident with the kidnapping of soldier of the Armed Forces of Ukraine, Nadiya Savchenko by the Russian secret services is apparent.
 This was done in close collaboration with terrorist groups in eastern Ukraine, who held her captive for a long time.
 The statements issued by the Russian side about the alleged detention of Nadiya Savchenko while attempting to cross the Russian border do not seem probable.

 The kidnapping of Ukrainian citizens from the Ukrainian territory and subjecting them to show trials by the Russian special services is not only illegal, but immoral and cynical.

 According to international law (the draft of the ‘Code of Crimes against the Peace and Security of Mankind” of 1996, ‘Rome Statute of the International Criminal Court’ of 1998, ‘International Convention for the Protection of All Persons from Enforced Disappearance‘ of 2006), kidnapping of people is a crime against humanity.